PicoQuant/TH260-Demos/readme.md

 Latest Version of the DLL and TH260 Software is available for here: https://www.picoquant.com/dl_software/TimeHarp260/TimeHarp260_SW_and_DLL_V3_1_0_1.zip

-Please also refer to the manual: http://www.picoquant.com/dl_manuals/TimeHarp260_DLL_manual.pdf
+Please also refer to the manual: https://www.picoquant.com/dl_manuals/TimeHarp260_DLL_manual.pdf or the manual for Linux: https://www.picoquant.com/dl_manuals/TimeHarp260_DLL_manual_Linux.pdf

 If you are looking for working with ```*.ptu``` and ```*.phu``` files created by PicoQuant software demo code is available here: https://github.com/PicoQuant/PicoQuant-Time-Tagged-File-Format-Demos